Working with materials

 Trim away half the fibres of your nail polish brush, for greater precision on application.

 A film canister packed tight with wire wool is a useful way of storing and cleaning dubbling needles.
 Use your dubbing needle to pierce a hole in the lid and try to use the same hole thereafter.
+You can use a salt cellar instead, with readymade holes.

 Look after your fly tying scissors – don’t cut wire with them – tie it off tight and then wiggle the end around in circles to worry it off.